termux/termux.github.io/user-interface.md

 - Styling the terminal by selecting a font and a color scheme.
 - Showing this help page.

-The **navigation drawer** is revealed by swiping from the left part of the screen.
+The **navigation drawer** is revealed by swiping inwards from the left part of the screen.
 It has three elements:

 - A list of sessions.
 Clicking on a session shows it in the terminal while long pressing allows you to specify a session title.
 - A button to toggle visibility of the touch keyboard.